 Our faculty offer a broad array of research specializations that include analysis of the music of the 18th, 19th, 20th, and 21st centuries; Schenkerian analysis; post-tonal theory; jazz theory; theories of rhythm and meter; analysis and performance; intersections of literary and music theory; pedagogy of music theory and musicianship; the German Lied; analysis of world-music traditions; computational analysis of harmonic and formal structures; schema theory; and popular music analysis.
 A flyer listing our faculty and areas of expertise can be found here; more information is also given below.

 Each year the Music Theory Department hosts presentations and classes by distinguished scholars.
 Guests have included Richard Cohn, Poundie Burstein, Charles Burkhart, Joel Lester, Kofi Agawu, Elizabeth West Marvin, Steve Laitz, Robert Hatten, and Eugene Narmour.

 Recent Music Theory Highlights:

 - Kris Shaffer (Ph.D., Yale) joins our faculty in 2013.
-Kris is a pedagogical leader, pioneering applications of the inverted classroom and innovative technologies in music theory teaching.
+Kris is a pedagogical leader, pioneering applications of the inverted classroom and innovative technologies in music theory teaching, and he is a contibuting editor for Hybrid Pedagogy.
 His research interests include the music of 20th- and 21st-century composers (Ligeti in particular), computational analysis of harmonic and formal structures, schema theory, popular music analysis, and the pedagogy of music theory and musicianship.